Impact of Regularization on Calibration and Robustness: from the Representation Space Perspective: Related Work

 \section{Related Work}

-\textbf{Calibration and robustness.} Calibration refers to the alignment between a model's confidence and its actual accuracy. \citet{guo2017calibration} found that modern neural networks often exhibit overconfidence, leading to miscalibrated predictions.
-To address this, various techniques have been proposed, including temperature scaling \citep{guo2017calibration}, which is a single-parameter variant of Platt scaling \citep{platt1999probabilistic}.
-Concurrently, the vulnerability of neural networks to adversarial attacks has received significant attention since it was demonstrated that imperceptible input perturbations could lead to misclassifications \citep{Szegedy2013IntriguingPO}.
-Moreover, the introduction of the Fast Gradient Sign Method (FGSM) \citep{Goodfellow2014ExplainingAH} has spurred the development of numerous attack and defense strategies \citep{carlini2017towards, madry2018towards, croce2020reliable, deng2024understanding}.
+\textbf{Calibration and robustness.} Calibration refers to the alignment between a model's confidence and its actual accuracy. \citet{guo2017calibration} found that modern neural networks exhibit overconfidence, leading to miscalibrated predictions.
+To address this, various techniques have been proposed, including temperature scaling \citep{guo2017calibration}.

-\textbf{Regularization techniques.} Data augmentation and regularization techniques such as label smoothing, Mixup, and CutMix have gained significant attention for their ability to improve model generalization.
-Label smoothing distributes a small portion of probability mass uniformly across all labels, softening the one-hot encoded targets \citep{szegedy2016rethinking}.
-Mixup linearly interpolates both inputs and labels, generating virtual training examples \citep{zhang2018mixup}.
-CutMix extends this idea by replacing rectangular regions in one image with patches from another, adjusting labels proportionally \citep{yun2019cutmix}.
-These methods have demonstrated promising results not only in enhancing model generalization but also in improving model calibration and robustness to adversarial attacks \citep{yun2019cutmix, Fu2020LabelSA, zhang2021how}.
+Simultaneously, neural networks’ vulnerability to adversarial attacks—imperceptible input perturbations causing misclassification—has gained attention \citep{Szegedy2013IntriguingPO}.
+An example is the Fast Gradient Sign Method (FGSM) \citep{Goodfellow2014ExplainingAH}, which prompted extensive research into various attacks and defenses \citep{carlini2017towards, madry2018towards, croce2020reliable, deng2024understanding}.

-There are studies investigating why these regularization techniques enhance model performance.
-Regarding calibration, \citet{thulasidasan2019mixup} examined whether the improvement in calibration is due to augmented data preventing memorization and overfitting.
-They trained models with convex combinations of images but used hard labels.
-The results indicated that simply mixing features does not improve calibration, emphasizing that smooth labels are crucial for achieving well-calibrated models.
-Recently, visualizations have shown that Mixup-generated training data tend to cluster near decision boundaries, leading the models to make less confident predictions and reducing miscalibration caused by overconfidence \citep{fisher2024pushing}.
-In terms of robustness to adversarial attacks, \citet{zhang2021how} demonstrated that minimizing the Mixup loss is approximately equivalent to minimizing an upper bound of the adversarial loss, thereby improving robustness.
-However, there is still a lack of a comprehensive explanation for why soft labels enhance calibration and robustness from the perspective of representation space, which is the focus of this paper.
+\textbf{Regularization techniques.} Regularization techniques such as label smoothing, Mixup, and CutMix have been shown to enhance model generalization.
+Label smoothing softens targets by distributing probability mass uniformly across labels \citep{szegedy2016rethinking}.
+Mixup linearly interpolates inputs and labels to create virtual training examples \citep{zhang2018mixup}, and CutMix replaces image regions with patches from other images, adjusting labels proportionally \citep{yun2019cutmix}.
+These methods have demonstrated improvements not only in generalization but also in calibration and adversarial robustness \citep{yun2019cutmix, Fu2020LabelSA, zhang2021how}.